-How An Artist, A Toy Maker, A College Student Use Their Skills To Fight The Pandemic
+How An Artist, A Toy-Maker, A College Student Use Their Skills To Fight The Pandemic

 Sophie Foggin is a journalist based in Medellin, Colombia, covering politics, human rights, history and justice in Latin America.

-Locally run restaurants offer cheap comfort food to families in need
+Local restaurants offer cheap comfort food to families in need

-Siblings Esther Chong, 31, and Sam Chong, 34, knew they wanted to help families in need in Palisades Park, N.J. during the pandemic.
-The town, which has a large upper middle-class population, is home to the largest percentage, at 64%, of immigrants of any municipality in New Jersey.
+Siblings Esther Chong, 31, and Sam Chong, 34, knew they wanted to help families in need in Palisades Park, N.J., during the pandemic.
+The town, which has a large upper-middle class population, is home to the largest percentage, at 64%, of immigrants of any municipality in New Jersey.
 Many are of Asian and Latino descent.
 And many are undocumented and haven't had access to unemployment benefits and stimulus checks during the crisis.

 So on April 6, the pair — who sell mobile phone accessories online as their day jobs — started Our Community Dinner Table (CDTable) to provide food to families in need.
 Using funds donated by the community, the Chongs buy pre-packaged dinners — at an average of about $6 each — from struggling locally run restaurants, helping to provide them with some income.
 Then, working with CDTable volunteers, they distribute the meals to families for free in the public library's underground parking lot, Monday through Friday.

-Recipients queue on spray-painted lines, 6 ft. apart for social distancing, to choose their meal for the day: usually Italian, Korean or Latin American.
+Recipients queue on spray-painted lines, 6 feet apart for social distancing, to choose their meal for the day: usually Italian, Korean or Latin American.

 "Every ethnicity's idea of comfort food is different," says Esther.
 "In America, a lot of people think of chicken noodle soup.
 For Asian communities, maybe it's more like rice porridge.
 We wanted this to be a source of comfort as well."